nosilver4u/ewww-image-optimizer/readme.txt

 = 6.1.6 =
 * added: support for BuddyPress uploads via Vikinger theme.
 * added: compatibility with Weglot.
+* added: use 'img-crop' id/class, or data-img-crop attribute to force cropping with Easy IO + Lazy Load.
 * changed: Resize Existing enabled by default for new installs.

 = 6.1.5 =